Pomodoro CLI 1.0.0 Released 🎉

-It’s a time management technique that was created by Francesco Cirillo.
+It is a time management technique that was created by Francesco Cirillo.
 He wrote a book and a website about it.
-To summarize, it’s all about splitting up your work into time-boxed full-focused 25-minutes window on 1 objective.
+To summarize, it’s all about splitting up your work into 25-minutes chunks of time that are each full-focused on 1 objective.
 Pretty damn efficient when you can afford to stick to it I must say.

 Why the Hell Did You Do That?

 Sure, whether you’re talking CLI apps or whatever apps, there is nothing revolutionary with this tool.
 As a matter of fact, There is a crazy amount of alternatives on GitHub.